Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Gordon Park recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Gordon Park averaged approximately 15 new dwelling approvals annually based on AreaSearch analysis of ABS building approval numbers.
-Between FY-21 and FY-25, around 77 homes were approved, with an additional 8 approved so far in FY-26.
-This results in about 3.8 people moving to the area per year for each dwelling built over these five financial years.
+Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Gordon Park averaged around 15 new dwelling approvals annually.
+Between FY-21 and FY-25, approximately 77 homes were approved, with another 12 approved so far in FY-26.
+This indicates an average of 3.1 people moving to the area per year for each dwelling built over these five financial years, suggesting demand outpaces supply, putting upward pressure on prices and increasing competition among buyers.

-The demand significantly outpaces supply, which typically exerts upward pressure on prices and intensifies competition among buyers.
-New properties are constructed at an average expected cost of $815,000, indicating developers' focus on the premium market with high-end developments.
-This year, $6.7 million in commercial development approvals have been recorded, reflecting the area's primarily residential nature.
-Comparatively, Gordon Park exhibits 19.0% lower construction activity per person than Greater Brisbane and ranks among the 41st percentile of areas assessed nationally.
+The average construction value of new properties is $815,000, indicating developers' focus on the premium market with high-end developments.
+In FY-26, $6.7 million in commercial development approvals have been recorded, reflecting the area's primarily residential nature.
+Compared to Greater Brisbane, Gordon Park shows 19.0% lower construction activity per person and ranks among the 41st percentile nationally for assessed areas, suggesting limited choices for buyers and supporting demand for existing properties.
+This is below average nationally, potentially due to the area's maturity and possible planning constraints.

 Frequently Asked Questions - Development